Obtaining a Wetlands Permit

 Notice of Intent (NOI)

 This Application is for projects involving significant work in the buffer zone or any work in a Wetland Resource Area.
 An NOI is a more detailed permit application that requires professionally engineered plans and results in a permit called an Order of Conditions (OOC).
-Please review the flyer entitled Applying for a Notice of Intent (PDF) and the Checklist for Filing a Notice of Intent (PDF) for town specific requirements.

 Applicants filing a Notice of Intent must notify all abutters (any landowner within 100 feet of the property line) by certified mail or Certificate of Mailing.
 View a Request for Certified Abutters List Form (PDF) online.

 The Town of Weston does not have a separate filing fee.
 Only the state fee applies.

 An Order of Conditions must be recorded at the Middlesex Registry of Deeds (PDF) in Cambridge, or for registered land in the Land Court, no earlier than 10 business days after the issuance of the Order of Conditions by the Conservation Commission along with proof that no appeal of the Order of Conditions has been filed.
 The Registry fee for recording or registering shall be paid by the owner or applicant.

 Proof of recording this original Order of Conditions must be brought back to the Conservation Commission before the applicant may apply for a Building Permit or commence work on the site.